 Late-Arrival Spoiler: Averted.
 While learning in the first game that Shiva is a girl means that starting from the second will inevitably spoil you, the ads for the later games don't even show the character in question.

 Leaning on the Fourth Wall: Luft does this to some extent when briefing Tact about the dance party on Rhome - when going on about how "this decision could decide your destiny", it sounds like Luft is really addressing the player rather than Tact.
 Tact even briefly comments on this.

 Leitmotif: And how!
 Just to give you an idea, every single Angel has her own musical piece; including slow and vocalized versions.

 Level-Up at Intimacy 5: The angels get generally more powerful the more they like Tact (even when not on their "route"), and your chosen Angel will be bonkers powerful once you commit to them.
 This is in-universe, too - by the time Eternal Lovers rolls around, the Angels will be commenting on this phenomenon and the chosen heroine will be regarded as the squad ace & combat lynchpin.
-Which also causes appropriate amounts of despair when various untoward things happen to her.)
+This fact is exploited to the max during Eternal Lovers by Wein.

 Lightning Bruiser: Your chosen girl once her affection scores are high enough, yes, even Vanilla.